Deirdre Barlow: Storylines

 In July 2009, Deirdre has to reapply for her job as a council employee when redundancies are announced.
 In August, she loses her job and confides in Betty that she does not know what to do.
 When Peter decides to open a bar with girlfriend, Leanne Battersby (Jane Danson), Ken is so against the idea that he calls a meeting at The Rovers and has an article written in a newspaper which also details Deirdre's relationship with Jon Lindsay and Tracy murdering Charlie.
 Deirdre and Ken fall out but Eileen Grimshaw (Sue Cleaver) helps them reconcile.
-During a row in 2010, Gail McIntyre (Helen Worth) throws a pie in Deirdre's face.
+In 2010, Deirdre has a row with Eileen's nemesis Gail McIntyre (Helen Worth) over family problems between them; Gail ends up throwing a pie in Deirdre's face.
 Ken, despite repeated requests by Deirdre to "do something", fails to come to her assistance.
-On 3 May 2010, Deirdre is dealt a blow when she discovers that Blanche has died in Portugal.
+Earlier on, Deirdre is saddened that Blanche has died in Portugal.
 She and Ken are even more surprised to learn that Blanche had been romantically involved with a man called Arnold.
 Deirdre flies to Portugal to meet him, learning more about her mother's final days.
 At Blanche's funeral, she is happy to see Tracy and gives an emotional eulogy paying tribute to her mother's unique character.
 In September, she is disgusted to discover that Lawrence Cunningham (Linus Roache) is Ken's son and that Lawrence has a gay son James Cunningham (James Roache).
 Deirdre is delighted when Tracy is released from prison on Christmas Day 2010.
 Despite knowing about Tracy's manipulative personality, Deirdre supports her but she finds Tracy in a pool of blood on New Year's Day, with Steve McDonald (Simon Gregson), Amy's father, standing over her.
 When Tracy awakes from her coma, she claims that Steve's wife Becky (Katherine Kelly) is responsible for her injuries.
 When Ken doubts Tracy's word, Deirdre stands by her; Becky is arrested and questioned by the police.
-Tracy's lies are exposed again when Claire Peacock (Julia Haworth) admits she attacked Tracy because Tracy had insulted her recently deceased husband, Ashley (Steven Arnold).
+Tracy's lies are exposed again when her former friend Claire Peacock (Julia Haworth) admits she attacked Tracy in revenge for insulting her recently deceased husband, Ashley (Steven Arnold).